ucdavis/appdev/_guidelines/orientation.md

 ---
 layout: page
 title: Getting Started
+description: 'Beginner documentation for new developers to get up-to-speed on what they should know working at UC Davis.
+It is meant to shortcut to the type of knowledge one might have had they had been working for the University for a decade or two.'
 ---

-Welcome!

-The purpose of this document is to help new developers get up-to-speed on what they should know working at UC Davis.
-It is meant to shortcut to the type of knowledge one might have had they had been working for the University for a decade or two.

 This document tries to accomplish this in a few different ways: describing the types of developers and "development shops" that exist on campus,